maikealame/laravel-auto/README.md

 # [LaravelAuto](https://maikealame.github.io/laravel-auto/)
-a Laravel helper packageto make automated lists with filters, sorting and paging like no other.
+a Laravel helper package to make automated lists with filters, sorting and paging like no other.

 Wiki: [https://maikealame.github.io/laravel-auto/](https://maikealame.github.io/laravel-auto/)